a hand holding a guitar

 • Map out the flows of personal information, the jurisdictions to which such information will be exported, and the categories of recipients who will import and process such information.

 • Identify the jurisdictions where the organization will be transferring personal information.
-If their legal regime risks contravening the OECD Principles, assess whether contractual, organizational and technical measures could reduce the risk to an acceptable level by providing adequate protection for the transferred information.
+If their legal regime risks contravening the generally recognized principles, assess whether contractual, organizational and technical measures could reduce the risk to an acceptable level by providing adequate protection for the transferred information.

-• Ensure that the relevant contracts include personal information transfer clauses that comply with the new requirements, having regard to the circumstances under which the transfers are to be made.
+• Ensure that the relevant contracts include personal information transfer clauses that comply with the ARPPIPS requirements, having regard to the circumstances under which the transfers are to be made.

 Contact us

-BLG’s Cybersecurity, Privacy & Data Protection Group keeps a close eye on developments that could help businesses better understand the new requirements in the Amended Act with regard to interprovincial and international transfers of personal information.
-Our team helps businesses implement the required compliance measures.
+BLG’s Cybersecurity, Privacy & Data Protection Group follows developments that could help businesses better understand the requirements in the ARPPIPS with regard to interprovincial and international transfers of personal information.
+Our team helps businesses implement the required compliance measures, including developing TIAs in compliance with applicable laws.